framelabs-eu/imageserver/examples/vlc_cover_server/README.md

 # VLC Cover Art Server

 This tool serves the cover art of the currently playing song in VLC to ArtFrame devices.
+Additionally it hints the device to request the next cover art as soon as next song starts playing.

 # Usage